sc00564099/AWS_Terraform/README.md

 </div>
 <br />

-# joi-news-aws-na

-North America version of the joi-news for AWS interview pairing content.

 This project contains three services:

 * `quotes` which serves a random quote from `quotes/resources/quotes.json`
 * `newsfeed` which aggregates several RSS feeds together